Python Programming Tutorial

 Python MySQL

-MySQL is one of the most popular relational database management systems (RDBMS) used to manage structured data.
-Python can easily connect to MySQL using the mysql-connector library.
+MySQL is a widely used relational database system for managing structured data.
+Python can connect to MySQL using the mysql-connector library.

 Example Code: